beni-young/beni-young.github.io/content/post/AAF_scraper.md

 cover:
   image: "images/th-3440962630.jpeg"
 ---
-I was wondering if there has been a progression of Black movies being made since the question why is the oscar so white.
-I wondered what it would look like to see the black films being made throughout the years.
+I was wondering if there has been a progression of Black movies being made since the question [why is the oscars so white](https://www.bbc.com/culture/article/20240311-oscars-race-problem-oscarssowhite-2024).I wondered what it would look like to see the black films being made throughout the years.
 It was hard to say what qualifies as a black movies as there are a significant amount of movies made that targetted a black audience but wasn't necessarily created by black artist.
 So I thought if the movies was directed by a black director then it qualifies as a black movies and wanted to see the growth of black directors.

 I needed to find a way to get black film directors into a database to do some analysis, so I figured the best way to get a significant amount of information was throught wikipedia and IMDB.